 Dive bottles can be filled in Port Fitzroy and Claris.
 Dive tours are available from the mainland.

 You can fish off the rocks or the beach anywhere round the island’s coastline.
 Great Barrier Island is also a popular destination for fishing charters from Auckland or the Coromandel.

 You can kayak around Great Barrier.
 Kayaking is one of the best ways to see the island's many of bays and coves.
 You might also see some marine life around the island, including whales, dolphins and penguins.
 The west coast often has more sheltered weather conditions for kayaking.

 Great Barrier Island lies 100 km northeast of downtown Auckland on the outer edge of the Hauraki Gulf.

 Several companies service the island by sea and air.
 Taxis and car rentals are available on the island.
 At peak holiday times, buses run unscheduled trips to all campsites on the island from Shoal Bay Wharf, Tryphena Harbour.

-Department of Conservation staff are on 24 hour duty at Great Barrier campsites during the peak holiday period.
+DOC staff are on 24 hour duty at Great Barrier campsites during the peak holiday period.

 - Fires and portable barbeques are not allowed except on the permanent barbeque provided onsite.

 - Take your rubbish with you – there are no rubbish bins.

 - Some activities such as weddings need a permit.